 Laenz is a producer, DJ, and video artist who likens unpredictability to the desired blueprint of the dancefloor ecosystem.
 With the intent to build sets predicated by incidental emotion, her selections are often playful and multisensory, marrying her contrasting love for both avant-pop and experimental club.

-Doors open at 8:00 p.m.
+Doors will open at 7:45 p.m. and the performance will begin promptly at 8:00 p.m.
 Admission includes open bar, performance, DJ set, and after-hours access to Handles.

 Tickets ($25) are available online.